OfficeDev/office-dev-program-docs/docs/microsoft-365-developer-program-get-started.md

 # Set up a Microsoft 365 developer sandbox subscription

 Set up a Microsoft 365 developer sandbox to build your solutions independent of your production environment.
 Your developer program membership, which you join as a regular member or through Visual Studio enterprise, includes a Microsoft 365 E5 developer sandbox subscription with 25 user licenses.
 It lasts for 90 days and is free to use for development purposes (coding solutions) only.
+Commercial transactions, including purchasing paid services, are not supported.

 > [!NOTE]
 > To set up a subscription, you must first [join the Microsoft 365 Developer Program](microsoft-365-developer-program.md) directly or through Visual Studio Professional or Enterprise (if you're a subscriber).
 After joining, you'll see the option to set up a subscription.